hungqng/JARVIS-ai-assistant/README.md

   <img src="media/cqb_conv.png" alt="JARVIS helping me choose a firearm" width="100%"/>
 </p>

-Just A Rather Very Intelligent System, JARVIS.
-Tony's personal AI assistant: Voice to Text to LLM to Speech, displayed in a web interface.
+Just A Rather Very Intelligent System, J.A.R.V.I.S.
+Tony Stark's artificial intelligence assistant: Voice to Text to LLM to Speech, displayed in a web interface.

 ## How it works